 We need to bound these two terms. \\

 Let us first consider the first term.
 By H\"{o}lder's inequality, it is bounded by

 Fix $\tau_j$.
 We claim that

-To prove the claim, we do rescaling and apply Definition \ref{1003.def61}.
-Since we are going to use the same rescaling argument several times, let us give the proof in details.
+To prove the claim, we rescale and apply Definition \ref{1003.def61}.
+Since we are going to use the same rescaling argument several times, let us give the proof in detail.
 By \eqref{caps1} and \eqref{0623.16}, we can write $\tau_j$ as follows.